aukaurea/Markdown-Samples/bootcamp-coding-pattern-assignment-markdown.md

 ### Add Screenshot (for UI based work)
 - Add screenshot and screenshot videos

+### Pattern Found History
+- What steps taken to find the pattern
+- And who found the pattern and how.

 ### Static Analyzer Console
 - CI Links:
 - Combined Coverage Report:

+### Pattern Business Value
+- Write why your pattern is adding new value along with all the existing patterns.
+It is non-related to coverage gain.
+Only the business value terms.

+### Find Such Block Percentage
+- Your assumption on Finding Such Blocks in any given repo. (low to high put an average estimation it should not be based on samplemocking codebase.)

 ### Confluence Page Link

+### Demonstrated CodeBase
+- ...(zip and codebase here with package so that running time is slower but we understand the filesize issue)

+### Video shows that AESCIS runs properly with new pattern.
 - ...

 ### Demonstration Video (must)